 I've read reviews that refer to Fargo as sort of a "Western Conan."
 I can see what they mean in that Fargo is tough as hell, irresistible to women (apparently due to sheer manliness, as he is described as unhandsome and hardly has a scintillating personality), and good at most everything in his warrior and outdoorsman purview.
 However, Benteen's attention to detail regarding gear and preparation for obstacles his hero faces, and his penchant for pitting Fargo against enemies that appear to be a match for him, serve to make the series feel more grounded and realistic.
 Only slightly pulpy instead of completely so.

 Benteen's prose is lean in the mid-Century way, not pulp purple.
 His action and dialog are punchy and mostly effective but without any lyricism or descriptive vistas despite their natural locales.
-Unfortunately, but expected given their genre and when they were written, they carry a streak of misogyny, some of the volumes moreso that others.
-There is some cultural and racial insensitivity lurking in their too, but in the volumes, I have read the narrative is generally not unsympathetic to both Native Americans and Latinos, though Fargo does exhibit some ill-feeling toward the Moro, who he fought in the Philippines.
+Unfortunately but predictably given their genre and when they were written, they carry a strong streak of misogyny, some of the volumes more than others.
+There is also some cultural and racial insensitivity lurking in there too, but in the volumes I have read the narrative is generally sympathetic to both Native Americans and Latinos, though Fargo does exhibit some ill-feeling toward the Moro, who he fought in the Philippines.

 They're all quick reads (under 200 pages) and fast-paced.
 So far I've read:

-• Apache Raiders (vol 4) Fargo is back in Mexico in 1915, smuggling guns for Pancho Villa.
-He encounters a "lost" tribe of Apaches (a group that never got sent off to Florida) whose leader is playing a general Indian uprising.
+Apache Raiders (vol 4) Fargo is back in Mexico in 1915, smuggling guns for Pancho Villa.
+He encounters a "lost" tribe of Apaches (a group that never got sent off to Florida) whose leader is planning a general Indian uprising.

-• Massacre River (vol 5) Perhaps the pulpiest of the one's I have read, Fargo is in the Philippines on a job to escort the daughter of a Chinese businessman to her arranged marriage.
-If Filipino insurgents weren't enough trouble, there is a family of wealthy, Confederate Lost Cause holdouts, looking to create a new empire and kicking the U.S. out.
+Massacre River (vol 5) Perhaps the pulpiest of the stories I have read, Fargo is in the Philippines on a job to escort the daughter of a Chinese businessman to her arranged marriage.
+If Filipino insurgents weren't enough trouble, there is a family of wealthy, Confederate Lost Cause holdouts, looking to create a new empire and kicking the U.S. out of the islands.